OpenEvalProject/evals/manuscripts/elife-66788/v3/manuscript.md

 ## Abstract

 Cancer cells undergo lineage switching during natural progression and in response to therapy.
 NKX2-1 loss in human and murine lung adenocarcinoma leads to invasive mucinous adenocarcinoma (IMA), a lung cancer subtype that exhibits gastric differentiation and harbors a distinct spectrum of driver oncogenes.
-In murine BRAF V600E -driven lung adenocarcinoma, NKX2-1 is required for early tumorigenesis, but dispensable for established tumor growth.
-NKX2-1-deficient, BRAF V600E -driven tumors resemble human IMA and exhibit a distinct response to BRAF/MEK inhibitors.
+In murine BRAFV600E-driven lung adenocarcinoma, NKX2-1 is required for early tumorigenesis, but dispensable for established tumor growth.
+NKX2-1-deficient, BRAFV600E-driven tumors resemble human IMA and exhibit a distinct response to BRAF/MEK inhibitors.
 Whereas BRAF/MEK inhibitors drive NKX2-1-positive tumor cells into quiescence, NKX2-1-negative cells fail to exit the cell cycle after the same therapy.
 BRAF/MEK inhibitors induce cell identity switching in NKX2-1-negative lung tumors within the gastric lineage, which is driven in part by WNT signaling and FoxA1/2.
 These data elucidate a complex, reciprocal relationship between lineage specifiers and oncogenic signaling pathways in the regulation of lung adenocarcinoma identity that is likely to impact lineage-specific therapeutic strategies.

 ## Introduction